ub201617-alpha/orange3-network/README.md

 Team contributions
 -----------
-(Widget framework basics and prototype, widget input shaping, widget output shaping, readme formation, widget optimization, widget UI, testing)

 1. Žan Anderle
-  * Prepared the widget (and the algorithm output) to be compatible with other Orange widgets, implemented the initial graph output
+  * Prepared the widget (and the algorithm output) to be compatible with other Orange widgets, implemented the initial graph output.
 2. Nejc Ilenič
-  * Implemented skeleton for the OWNxNeigbourJoining widget (UI), implemented the set_input_distances method (setting input data)
+  * Implemented skeleton for the OWNxNeigbourJoining widget (UI), implemented the set_input_distances method (setting input data).
 3. Lovro Podgoršek
-  * Writed README documentation
+  * Writen README documentation.
 4. Jure Prevc
-  * Tests and refactorization of the algorithm, provided correct output (Graph type), fixed auto commit and implemented progress bar in GUI
+  * Tests and refactorization of the algorithm, provided correct output (Graph type), fixed auto commit and implemented progress bar in GUI.
 5. Jaka Šušteršič
-  * Neighbour joining algorithm implementation (orange3-prototypes repository), Readme
+  * Neighbour joining algorithm initial implementation (orange3-prototypes repository), documentation proofreading and translating.